Stuart Bailey

 James Mosley was Librarian of the St Bride Printing Library (London) from 1958 to 2000.
 He teaches in the Department of Typography at the University of Reading, and at courses in Lyons, Charlottesville, and elsewhere.
 He was a founding member of the Printing Historical Society and the first editor of its Journal.
 The author of many essays, reviews, and monographs on printing and typographic history, he has published some notable articles in Typography papers.
 He also writes online at Typefoundry.

 Marie Neurath (née Reidemeister; 1898–1986) was born in Braunschweig (Germany) and studied at the University of Göttingen.
-In 1924, just before graduation, she met Otto Neurath (1882–1945) in Vienna and (in March 1925) went to work there as his assistant in what was then a small museum of information about housing.
+In 1924, just before graduation, she met Otto Neurath (1882–1945) in Vienna and (in March 1925) went to work there as his assistant in what had been a small museum of information about housing.
 At the start of 1925 this became the Gesellschafts- und Wirtshaftsmuseum in Wien (‘Social and Economic Museum of Vienna’).
 This was the start of her long activity as the main ‘transformer’ (in English, we would now say designer) working with Neurath in the teams that made graphic displays of social information.
 The other essential member of the Neurath group, the German artist Gerd Arntz (1901–88), joined in 1928.
 Marie Reidemeister worked at this museum in Vienna until the brief civil war in Austria in 1934, moving then with Neurath (a prominent Social Democrat) and Arntz (who had allegiances to radical-left groups) to The Hague.
 In 1935 they began to use the name Isotype in the signature for their work.
 In 1940, as the German army invaded the Netherlands, Neurath and Reidemeister escaped to England, while Arntz stayed behind in The Hague.
 In 1941, after release from internment (as ‘enemy aliens’), Marie and Otto Neurath were married, and resumed their work in Oxford, founding the Isotype Institute.
 After Otto Neurath’s death in 1945, Marie Neurath carried on the work with a small number of English assistants, moving to London in 1948.
 After her retirement in 1971, she gave much energy to establishing a record of Otto Neurath’s life and work, and editing and translating his writings.

 Norman Potter (1923–95) was an English cabinetmaker, designer, poet, and teacher.
 In the Second World War, and immediately afterwards, he acquired the skills of cabinetmaking; his life-long anarchist beliefs were also developed then.
 Through the 1950s he ran a workshop in Wiltshire, and began to work also as an ‘interior designer’ (a term he refused).
 In the 1960s he became a teacher, first at the Royal College of Art in London, then at the Construction School of the West of England College of Art, Bristol.
 After the first publication of What is a designer, he gave his energies increasingly to writing.
 His book Models & Constructs (1990) documented and reflected on his life & work.